BaumianerNiklas/Waddle-Bot/README.md

 # TypeScript Rewrite

-Once a stable [Discord.js v13 Release](https://github.com/discordjs/discord.js) is out, this bot will be completely rewritten in TypeScript.
+This bot will be completely rewritten in TypeScript and Discord.js v13.
 The current code is honestly a huge mess and has a lot of inconsistencies.
 Some commands probably are broken by now.

 !! **The only thing changed right now is the README.
 The rewrite will start once a stable version of Discord.js v13 is out.** !!